scottiiiOnTheSide/LogSeq_FrontEnd/Notes.md

 -----------------------------------------------------------------------------------------

+### 08. 10.
+2024

+@1805 Image reduction with sharp works, and loading on the site is sooooo much better :D !

+@1700 16.14 was the version of Node that the backend was initially built with - updating it
+	  in order to use the sharp module

+****issues:
+	- If post is uploaded with only photos, the link text is used in <Log>.
+Must add a check to keep that empty...
+	✅ taggedUsers should be empty if there are none

+Need to add some affect in <CreatePost> when posts take a while to upload...

 ### 08. 09.
 2024
-@0145 Can nows select any of the 3 nav options at anytime.
+@0145 Can now select any of the 3 nav options at anytime.

 ### 08. 07.
 2024
 @2000 Design combination of Social + Group sections into new Social Section